mocha/scrolly/README.md

 ---

-That's it, love you byeeeeeeee
+This work is explicitly [unlicensed](/UNLICENSE).
+Do what thou wilt shall be the whole of the law -- _also might I add you look great today_ -- that's it love you byeeeeeeee